 There are three residence halls, each of which has its own lounge area and laundry facilities.
 Walter Hall houses women on the first two floors and men on the third, Clarke Hall is coeducational, and McCormick Hall is for men only.
-All new students are assigned to double rooms; single rooms may become available during the school year.
+All new students are assigned to double rooms.